Ranchero-Software/NetNewsWireHelp/pages/mac/5.1/en/contributing.markdown

 There are two channels for contributing:

 * For discussing the app and work around it, we use a [Slack group][slack]
-* For filing tickets, and contributing code or documentation, we use [GitHub][nnw-git].
+* For filing tickets, and contributing code or documentation, we use [GitHub][nnw-git]

 Every community member is expected to abide by the code of conduct included in the [NetNewsWire Contributing][contrib] page.